Skip to main content

 • Client: macOS laptop on residential wifi, west-coast US

-• Podflare endpoint: api.podflare.ai with SDK 0.0.16 (client-side haversine — auto-routes to us-west from this machine)
+• Podflare endpoint: api.podflare.ai with SDK 0.0.20 (Cloudflare-edge-routed — haversine-picks the nearest origin server-side per-request; from this machine that’s us-west)

 • E2B endpoint: e2b_code_interpreter SDK default (single GCP/AWS region, likely us-east4)